Computational-Psychiatry/SDS/README.md

 <p>Validator validates the raw directory format created by assembler for any anamolies.</p>

-Valdiation can be performed either on a single file or the whole raw directory

 #### Details of sample raw dataset and sample raw dataset validated outputs
+* Valdiation can be performed either on a single file or the whole raw directory
-* A sample raw dataset is provided in sample_outputs/raw/.
+* Validation directory: A sample raw dataset is provided in sample_outputs/raw/.
-* The sample outputs for validation are raw_file_validator.txt and raw_folder_validator.txt located in the sample_outputs directory.
+* Validation File: The sample outputs for validation are raw_file_validator.txt and raw_folder_validator.txt located in the sample_outputs directory.

 ## Validator as Library